Efficient Communication in Organizations: Introduction

 Communication protocols specify the organization's mode of communication: how many senders to consult, their relative standing over decision-making, and the confidentiality of their recommendations.
 For example, a protocol may instruct the receiver to consult only one sender that favors a particular action (such as the head of a division that would benefit from a specific investment).
 Alternatively, it may specify to consult in a private setting two senders with aligned goals (e.g., members of the same department).
-The focus of this paper is to identify and study efficient communication protocols.
-Efficiency requires that all players obtain their complete-information payoff.
-An efficient protocol is critical in organizations because it solves asymmetric information problems without dissipating resources in unproductive signaling.
+In this last case, it is crucial to ensure that communication is not compromised by senders' collusion.

-An additional desirable property of communication protocols is their robustness to senders' collusion.
-To study robust protocols, I use the notion of ``coalition-proofness'' developed by \cite{bernheim1987coalition}.
-This solution concept allows testing whether a protocol remains effective when players can engage in non-binding pre-play communication.
+To study collusion, I use the notion of ``coalition-proofness'' developed by \cite{bernheim1987coalition}.
+This solution concept allows testing whether a protocol remains effective when players engage in non-binding pre-play communication.
 It allows senders to discuss their strategies before consultation, but not to make commitments.
 For example, managers may share their intentions with each other before filing a report to the CEO.
-Even though managers are unable to make credible and binding commitments, they may be able to coordinate with significant consequences.
+Even though managers are unable to make credible and binding commitments, they may still be able to effectively coordinate their actions.
 As we shall see, coalition-proofness turns out to be crucial for the main result.

 The first part of the paper establishes necessary conditions for efficiency and robustness to collusion.
-Single-sender arrangements always result in wasteful persuasion attempts, whereas no communication results in inaccurate decision-making.
+An absence of communication results in inaccurate decision-making, whereas single-sender arrangements always result in wasteful persuasion attempts.
 It follows that multi-sender protocols are necessary for efficiency.
-They are also sufficient, as the receiver can exploit the senders' inability to coordinate persuasion by privately consulting more than one sender.
-However, private communication protocols are susceptible to collusion: senders can restore coordination by discussing their strategies before being summoned for consultation.
-There is no private protocol that is both efficient and resilient to collusion.
+They are also sufficient because, in the absence of pre-play communication, senders cannot coordinate persuasion, allowing the receiver to exploit this inability by privately consulting more than one sender.
+However, private communication protocols become susceptible to collusion if senders have the opportunity to discuss their strategies with each other before being consulted.
+In such cases, senders can restore coordination, undermining the protocol's effectiveness.
+No private protocol can simultaneously achieve efficiency and resilience to collusion.